top of page

 9. Hasmonian Tower

-10. Burnt Room – Evidence of a room that was burnt during the Babylonian destruction in 586 BC.
+10. Burnt Room – Evidence of a room burnt during the Babylonian destruction in 586 BC.
+A burnt ash level from this same time period was also discovered throughout the site.

 • Jeremiah 52:12–13: "In the fifth month, on the tenth day of the month—that was the nineteenth year of King Nebuchadnezzar, king of Babylon—Nebuzaradan the captain of the bodyguard, who served the king of Babylon, entered Jerusalem.
 13 And he burned the house of the Lord, and the king's house and all the houses of Jerusalem; every great house he burned down."